YePpHa/ts-di-transformer/README.md

 parameters of the constructor.
 It will automatically append an extra parameter to both `.bind()` and `.startBootstrap()` with an array of the parameters.

+See https://github.com/YePpHa/ts-di-transformer-example for a proper example of how to use it.

 ### Before custom transformer
 ```TypeScript
 interface IBird {